 - After a storm is a great time to see what has washed up.

 - Shells are seasonal; winter is generally the most bountiful time.

 - Some favorite shells found on Amelia and neighboring Cumberland Island include sand dollars, great heart cockles, olives, lightning whelks and baby’s ear moon snails.

 - If you are or become serious about shelling on the First Coast, the Jacksonville Shells site is a great resource.

-If you've found beautiful shells or striking shark's teeth, share them with us on social media by using the hashtag #LoveAmelia.
+If you've found beautiful shells or striking shark's teeth, share them with us on social media by using #LoveAmelia.

 Find out more about Amelia Island's natural beauty

 Seek out a perfect place to stay on Amelia Island